WallStreetMojo

 Fixed Cost Definition

-Fixed Cost refers to the cost or expense that is not affected by any decrease or increase in the number of units produced or sold over a short-term horizon.
-In other words, it is the type of cost that is not dependent on the business activity, rather it is associated with a period of time.
+Fixed Cost is the cost or expense that is not affected by any decrease or increase in the number of units produced or sold over a short-term horizon.
+In other words, it is the type of cost that is not dependent on the business activity but is rather associated with a period.

-It can be seen as expenses that are incurred by a company irrespective of the level of business activity, which may include the number of units produced or sales volume achieved.
+It can be seen as expenses incurred by a company irrespective of the level of business activity, which may include the number of units produced or sales volume achieved.
 Fixed cost is one of the two major components of the total cost of production.
 The other component is the variable cost.
-Examples are monthly rental paid for accommodation, salary paid to an employee, etc. However, please note that such cost is not permanently fixed, but it changes over the period.
+Examples are monthly rental paid for accommodation, salary paid to an employee, etc. However, please note that such cost is not permanently fixed but changes over time.

 Fixed Cost Formula